On overspinning of black holes in higher dimensions: Introduction

-In recent years much attention has been devoted to destruction of event horizon of black holes in various context and framework, for example massive complex scalar test fields around a black hole~\cite[see, e.g.][]{Semiz11,Toth12,Duztas13,Duztas14,Semiz15}, rotating anti-de Sitter black holes~\cite{Gwak16,Natario16,Natario20}, BTZ black holes and fields~\cite{Shaymatov15,Duztas16}, magnetized black holes\cite{Siahaan16,Shaymatov19b}, and black hole with charged scalar field \cite{Gwak20}.
-Further WCCC has also been verified by considering black hole dynamics~\cite{Mishra19, Bardeen73b}.
-Also has been studied the phenomenon of spin precession for rotating black hole with a view to distinguish between black hole and naked singularity \cite{Chakraborty17}.
-Not only that if a naked singularity can be formed as a result of collapse, could it be converted into a black hole, has also been recently addressed~\cite{Hioki19}.
+{In recent years much attention has been devoted to destruction of event horizon of black holes in various context and framework, for example massive complex scalar test fields around a black hole~\cite[see, e.g.][]{Semiz11,Toth12,Duztas13,Duztas14,Semiz15,Shaymatov20d}, rotating anti-de Sitter black holes~\cite{Gwak16,Natario16,Natario20}, BTZ black holes and fields~\cite{Shaymatov15,Duztas16}, magnetized black holes~\cite{Siahaan16,Shaymatov19b}, black hole with charged scalar field \cite{Gwak20}, and black hole in 4D EGB gravity~\cite{Yang20b}.
+Further WCCC has also been verified by considering black hole dynamics~\cite{Mishra19,Bardeen73b}.
+Also has been studied the phenomenon of spin precession for rotating black hole with a view to distinguish between black hole and naked singularity \cite{Chakraborty17}.} Not only that if a naked singularity can be formed as a result of collapse, could it be converted into a black hole, has also been recently addressed~\cite{Hioki19}.

 {Much of the previous analyses involved linear order accretion, very recently Wald and Sorce \cite{Sorce-Wald17,Wald18} have proposed a new gadanken experiment which includes second order particle accretion process.
 Then it turns out that black hole can never be over-extremalized and thereby WCCC is always obeyed.
 This has put to rest all linear order violations of WCCC, and further it has opened a new vista for study of non-linear accretion in various conditions and situations.
 Thus WCCC though may be violated at linear order, it would always be restored at non-linear order, see for example~\cite{An18,Gwak18a,Ge18,Ning19,Yan-Li19,Jiang20plb,Shaymatov19b}.